jplesage/articles/Acronyms.md

 # Acronyms

 Quick link to this page: https://aka.ms/MSAcronyms
 Might be useful for the ones who want to take [SC-900](https://learn.microsoft.com/en-us/certifications/exams/sc-900) exam
+For a more complete list you can check [Matt Soseman Microsoft Acronyms Glossary](https://thepartnermasters.com/blog/microsoft-acronyms-glossary)

 ## Products
 Acronym | Meaning | Link |